-Summer is a time for enjoying the great outdoors, and with outdoor fun also come insects and their painful, itching bites.
-But unless you see a familiar bug actually take a bite, how can you decide the best treatment for that bump or welt?
+Summer is a time for enjoying the great outdoors, but outdoor fun also comes with insects and their painful, itching bites.
+Unless you see a familiar bug actually take a bite, how can you decide the best treatment for that bump or welt?
 Here are eight common critters, chiggers, and insects, and the signs and symptoms of their bites.
 And P.S.
 Some graphic images are coming your way.

 A fire ant can both bite and sting.
 The bites or stings will have a red center that is surrounded by lighter colored rings, and there can even be tendrils of redness coming off the main area of the bite.
 Its primary symptom, however, is pain.
 People who are bitten or stung by fire ants can also experience flu-like symptoms such as fever, nausea, fatigue, and body aches.

 Bed bugs leave large circles of bites in orderly rows.
 The bites cause itching, skin redness, localized swelling, and even blisters on the bites.
-These wheels eventually turn to small red bumps and fade after a few days.
+These spots eventually turn to small red bumps and fade after a few days.
 The bites are not dangerous, though infections can result from scratching the bites.

 Flea bites often start as an itchy rash of tiny, sometimes bleeding, bumps in the armpits or the crease of a joint.
 The itching may be localized at first, but it can spread and become very severe, especially in people who are sensitive to flea bites.
 The area around these bites may swell, and touching them will cause them to turn white.

 As most people know, mosquito bites itch severely.
 Mosquito bites may swell due to toxins or allergic substances carried in the mosquito’s saliva.
-Scratching the bites can cause them to break or teat, and may lead to infection in the bites.
-Wearing insect repellant is important because mosquitos can carry diseases such as malaria, West Nile virus, Dengue fever, and yellow fever.
+Scratching the bites can cause them to break or teat, and may lead to infection.
+Wearing insect repellant is important because mosquitos can carry diseases such as malaria, West Nile virus, Dengue fever, Zika, and yellow fever.

-The Black Widow’s bite causes shooting pain and appears as two dots made by their fangs.
-Nausea, increased blood pressure, and vomiting occur soon after and require immediate medical attention.
+The black widow spider’s bite causes shooting pain and appears as two dots made by their fangs.
+Nausea, increased blood pressure, and vomiting occur soon after and will require immediate medical attention.
 The brown recluse spider bite is painless, but may still be very serious.
 The bites are often red, then white, and have blisters in the shape of a bullseye.
 These bites also require immediate medical attention, as a large ulcer can form in the skin.